NightShade256/Cobalt/README.md

 ## Note

-The `Makefile` (with `project.mk`) is adapted from the [GB Boilerplate](https://github.com/ISSOtm/gb-boilerplate/) repository, which is licensed under the Zlib license.
+1. The `Makefile` (with `project.mk`) is adapted from the [GB Boilerplate](https://github.com/ISSOtm/gb-boilerplate/) repository, which is licensed under the Zlib license.
 A copy of the license may be found in the `README/` subdirectory.

+2. Tested with RGBDS version `0.9.2` and GNU Make version `4.3`.
+Not tested on actual DMG hardware, do it at your own risk!
+Needs an accurate emulator to run!

 ## License

-Cobalt is licensed under the terms of the Apache-2.0 license.
+Cobalt is licensed under the terms of the Zlib license.
+Earlier versions (till 1.1.0) were licensed under the terms of the Apache-2.0 license.